Priyanshu835/Social-Media-Blocker-chrome-Extension/README.md

 # Social-Media-Blocker-chrome-Extension
-it is a chrome base web extension which help user to disable all social media distraction.
+it is a chrome base web extension that helps users to disable all social media distractions.

 Html,Css,Javascript are the technologies which have indulged together and contributed well and at the end forming a well responsive chrome